 The opening provisions of subsection (12) have now been tightened up by making it clear that ‘all questions arising in regard to a trust’ are to be determined by the laws of the Territory (i.e. not merely those questions which are specified on the list that follows such opening provisions).

-Furthermore, the list which follows those opening provisions of subsections (12) will be expanded to include the capacity, powers, rights and obligations of all relevant persons, not simply those of the trustees.
+Furthermore, the list which follows those opening provisions of subsections (12) have been expanded to include the capacity, powers, rights and obligations of all relevant persons, not simply those of the trustees.
 Such persons include settlors, protectors, investment advisers (where they have powers under a trust), enforcers and beneficiaries (including objects of powers of appointment).

 These amendments should both (similarly) make claims based on foreign laws much less likely to succeed and ensure that all relevant issues are determined by the laws of the BVI, which are of course, amongst other things, designed to insulate trusts against various forms of claim, rather than by foreign laws which may be less favourable.